piggeywig2000/BMOnline/README.md

 </Project>
 ```
 `OutputPath` refers to the directory to build the project into. `ReferencePath` refers to the directory that contains the game's DLLs.
 You should modify these paths if they're different on your computer.

+## Using the API
+This mod has an API that other mods can use to add custom functionality.

+Add `BMOnline.Mod.dll` to your mod as a reference, and access the API using the BMOnline.Mod.Main.Api interface.